 - Tapered, square columns supporting the roof.
 These columns are typically short and rest on massive stone or brick piers that extend to ground level.

-- Double-hung windows, often in a four-over-one or six-over-one configuration.
+- Double-hung windows, often with a four-over-one or six-over-one grille configuration.

 - Partially paned doors.
 Nearly all original craftsman homes have thick glass panes in the upper third part of the front door.

 - Large covered front porches or similarly impressive outdoor entryway.